Why and How to Become a Immunization Pharmacist

 Which Vaccinations Are Needed?

 State laws vary according to which vaccinations pharmacists can administer and what immunizations children must receive as infants and before attending school.
-If adults are not attending college, serving in the military or involved in teaching, child care or health care, they have more choice of whether to receive a particular vaccine or immunity booster.
+If adults are not attending college, serving in the military, or involved in teaching, child care or health care, they have more leeway in whether to receive a particular vaccine or immunity booster.

-The best ways to get a handle on the myriad rules, recommendations and recommendations are regularly checking these searchable state databases maintained by the CDC.
-The “School Vaccination Requirements, Exemptions & Web Links” database is a must search.
+The best way to get a handle on the myriad rules and recommendations is by regularly checking these searchable state databases maintained by the CDC.
+The “School Vaccination Requirements and Exemptions” database is a must-search.

 The work of eradicating disease and improving public health is a worthy cause to which pharmacists have already devoted themselves.
 By getting certified to administer vaccinations, they contribute that much more to the cause.

 Greenwood B. (2014).
 The contribution of vaccination to global health: past, present and future.
 Philosophical transactions of the Royal Society of London.
 Series B, Biological sciences, 369(1645), 20130433. doi:10.1098/rstb.2013.0433, Accessed on Nov.
 5, 2019.

 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.
 Memo dated June 26, 2012, Accessed on Nov.
 5, 2019.